A Lin Yutang Biography

 Dr. Lin devised a Chinese indexing system and helped formulate the official plan for romanizing the Chinese language.

 Since the Summer of 1927 he devoted himself entirely to writing.
 He knew how to present "bold-whimsical" essays to Chinese literary magazines and reached the peak of his literary career in his homeland.

-But in China he got involved in disputes with the Chinese Communist literary critics, because he preferred to view literature as self-expression rather than as pure propaganda and social education.
+But in China he got involved in disputes with the Chinese Communist literary critics: he preferred to view literature as self-expression rather than as pure propaganda and social education.

 Eventually Dr. Lin remained in the United States, marked by attempt to bridge the cultural gap between East and West, where he wrote books on Chinese history and philosophy.
 Later in his life he was Head of the Arts and Letters Division of UNESCO, 1948.
-He translated and edited The Chinese Theory of Art; it was published in 1967 or 68.
-I've seen both dates.
+He translated and edited The Chinese Theory of Art; it was published in 1967 or 68 (both dates may be found).
 He also made highly acclaimed English translations of Chinese literary masterpieces, apart from his many novels.
 Among them are A Moment in Peking (1939); Chinatown Family (1948), a popular treatment of life in an American Chinese Community; The Red Peony (1961); and The Flight of the Innocents (1965).

 Today Lin [Lin is his last name] is hailed in his homeland once again - after pragmatic winds have been blowing over the country for some years.
 One can find Dr. Lin presented as "China['s] and the world's most popular Chinese author . . . he left the world with rich cultural works, making many people appreciate . . . a lot (from Chinese culture and tact)".

 He was nominated for the Nobel Prize in Literature for A Moment in Peking in 1975.

 Ffytche, Matt.
 Idle Idols.
 Lin Yutang.
 The Idler.
 1993-2008.